[wpsm_titlebox title=”The Earthy Essence With Wooden Hot Tubs” style=”1″][contents h2][/wpsm_titlebox]

 Wooden hot tubs are the oldest kind of hot tubs ever made but are still very popular with those who love its simple and traditional rustic look.
 These wooden tubs are easy to customize, attractive, sturdy and are also easier to set up than any other modern made above-ground spas.

 Although plastic spas are more popular than wooden hot tubs today, it was the wooden hot tub that made social bathing known for America.

 You may want to consider these reviews of wooden hot tub features to know whether it is more beneficial or convenient than portable or plastic ones.

 Its rustic look is what greatly attracts its buyers.
 The one that sets wooden hot tubs apart from other hot tubs is basically its appearance – the beauty of natural wood.
 A wooden tub will age to a grayish tone over time, which is what owners like.

-Durability of a Wooden Tub
+The durability of a Wooden Tub

 Unlike plastic spas, wooden hot tubs don’t crack, crumble, bubble, fade or stain.
 However, the type of wood used in making it is also very important.
-Redwood, cypress and teak are all very durable kind of wood, while cedar may not hold up quite as well and oak still needs thorough maintenance.
+Redwood, cypress, and teak are all very durable kind of wood, while cedar may not hold up quite as well and oak still needs thorough maintenance.
 Thicker kind of wood is also better since it’s less likely to bend.

 Made for Your Convenience

 Wooden hot tubs don’t offer the same variety of features as molded spas have.
 It only has simple wooden benches rather than uniquely designed seats and loungers, and it doesn’t have any built-in sound system or any LED lighting.